ThomasGsp/ansible-hitch/README.md

 Deploying a single Hitch server node is pretty trivial; just add the role to your playbook and go.
 Here's an example which we'll make a little more exciting by setting the bind address to 127.0.0.1:

-## back end option
-# Default Varnish backend (IP:PORT)
-# Can also take a UNIX domain socket path E.g. backend="/path/to/sock"
-# brackets are mandatory .

 ``` yml
 ---
 - hosts: hitch01.example.com